 The library has 9 camels that work in 3 separate groups and serves 3,500 registered members.
 The library has its headquarters in Garissa and Wajir.
 The group travels regularly to 12 different sites which are within an 11 KM radius.

 Books are unaffordable to most people in Kenya in the areas where the library operates.
 They have very little money except for what they need for necessities, like food and shelter.
 The Mobile Camel Library provides specialist storybooks and books that are useful to their members.
 They have books that match the syllabus of their current education system.

-The Mobile Camel Library has books for young children, secondary school children and adults.
-Children can borrow 2 books at one time.
+The library has books for young children, secondary school children and adults.
+Children can borrow two books at one time.
 They have 14 days until the mobile returns to the same centre again.
-Then they can renew their books or return and get new ones.
+Then, they can renew their books or return and get new ones.
 Have you ever come across the Mobile Camel Library?
 Do let us know by leaving your comment below.